-- fixed lease payments (including in-substance fixed payments), less any lease incentives; - variable lease payments that depend on an index or rate, initially measured using the index or rate at the commencement date: - the amount expected to be payable by the lessee under residual value guarantees; - the exercise price of purchase options, if the lessee is reasonably certain to exercise the options; and - payments of penalties for terminating the lease, if the lease term reflects the exercise of an option to terminate the lease.
+- fixed lease payments (including in-substance fixed payments), less any lease incentives and - payments of penalties for terminating the lease, if the lease term reflects the exercise of an option to terminate the lease.

 The lease liability is subsequently measured by increasing the carrying amount to reflect interest on the lease liability (using the effective interest method) and by reducing the carrying amount to reflect the lease payments made.